Splenectomy: Side effects

 Splenectomy causes an increased risk of sepsis, particularly overwhelming post-splenectomy sepsis due to encapsulated organisms such as S. pneumoniae and Haemophilus influenzae which are no longer able to be destroyed.
 It has been found that the risk of acquiring sepsis is 10 to 20 times higher in a splenectomized patient compared to a non-splenectomized patient, which can result in death, especially in young children.
 Therefore, patients are administered the pneumococcal conjugate vaccine (Prevnar), Hib vaccine, and the meningococcal vaccine post-operatively (see asplenia).
-These bacteria often cause a sore throat under normal circumstances but after splenectomy, when infecting bacteria cannot be adequately opsonized, the infection becomes more severe.
+These bacteria often cause a sore throat under normal circumstances, but after splenectomy, when infecting bacteria cannot be adequately opsonized, the infection becomes more severe.

-Splenectomy also increases the severity of babesiosis, Splenectomized patients are more susceptible to contracting babesiosis and can die within five to eight days of symptom onset.
+Splenectomy also increases the severity of babesiosis.
+Splenectomized patients are more susceptible to contracting babesiosis and can die within five to eight days of symptom onset.
 They have severe hemolytic anemia, and occasional hepatomegaly has been documented.
 Parasitemia levels can reach up to 85% in patients without spleens, compared to 1–10% in individuals with spleens and effective immune systems.

 An increase in blood leukocytes can occur following a splenectomy.
 The post-splenectomy platelet count may rise to abnormally high levels (thrombocytosis), leading to an increased risk of potentially fatal clot formation.
-Mild thrombocytosis may be observed after a splenectomy due to the lack of sequestering and destruction of platelets that would normally be carried out by the spleen.
+Mild thrombocytosis may be observed after a splenectomy due to the lack of sequestering and destruction of platelets that would normally be handled by the spleen.
 In addition, the splenectomy may result in a slight increase in the production of platelets within the bone marrow.
 Normally, erythrocytes are stored and removed from the circulating blood by the spleen, including the removal of damaged erythrocytes.
-However, after a splenectomy the lack of presence of the spleen means this function cannot be carried out so damaged erythrocytes will continue to circulate in the blood and can release substances into the blood.
-If these damaged erythrocytes have a procoagulant activity then the substances they release can lead to the development of a procoagulant state and this can cause thromboembolic events e.g. pulmonary embolism, portal vein thrombosis and deep vein thrombosis.
-There also is some conjecture that post-splenectomy patients may be at elevated risk of subsequently developing diabetes.
+However, after a splenectomy, the lack of presence of the spleen means this function cannot be carried out, so damaged erythrocytes will continue to circulate in the blood and can release substances into the blood.
+If these damaged erythrocytes have a procoagulant activity, then the substances they release can lead to the development of a procoagulant state.
+This can cause thromboembolic events, e.g., pulmonary embolism, portal vein thrombosis, and deep vein thrombosis.
+There is also some conjecture that post-splenectomy patients may be at elevated risk of subsequently developing diabetes.
 Splenectomy may also lead to chronic neutrophilia.
 Splenectomy patients typically have Howell-Jolly bodies and less commonly Heinz bodies in their blood smears.
 Heinz bodies are usually found in cases of G6PD (Glucose-6-Phosphate Dehydrogenase) and chronic liver disease.

 A splenectomy also results in a greatly diminished frequency of memory B cells.
 A 28-year follow-up of 740 World War II veterans who had their spleens removed on the battlefield showed a significant increase in the usual death from pneumonia (6 deaths rather than the expected 1.74) and an increase in the deaths from ischemic heart disease (41 deaths rather than the expected 30.26) but not from other conditions.